Propbase-Application/evm_props/docs/security_protocol.md

 **Mint only to Treasury**

-- Minter can send minted PROPS to an address predefined as treasury which must be a multisign address set by admin.
+- Minter can send minted PROPS to an address predefined as treasury which must be a multisign address set by deployer.